 Finally, Proposed Rule 11.21 sets out the obligations of Market Makers.
 In general, Market Makers must engage in a course of dealings for their own accounts to assist in the maintenance, insofar as reasonably practicable, of fair and orderly markets on the Exchange.
-The responsibilities of a Market Maker include, without limitation, remaining in good standing with the Exchange and in compliance with all applicable Exchange Rules; informing the Exchange of any material change in its financial or operational condition or personnel; 5 maintaining a current list of MMATs and providing any updates to such list to the Exchange upon any change in MMATs; and clearing and settling transactions through the shall not be deemed qualified within the meaning of Rule 11.18(c)(4).
+The responsibilities of a Market Maker include, without limitation, remaining in good standing with the Exchange and in compliance with all applicable Exchange Rules; informing the Exchange of any material change in its financial or operational condition or personnel5; maintaining a current list of MMATs and providing any updates to such list to the Exchange upon any change in MMATs; and clearing and settling transactions through the facilities of a registered clearing agency.
+The latter requirement may be satisfied by direct participation, use of direct clearing services, or by entering into a correspondent clearing arrangement with another Member that clears trades through such agency.
+Market Makers will be responsible for the acts and omissions of its MMATs.
+If the Exchange finds any substantial or continued failure by a Market Maker to engage in a course of dealing as specified in this Rule, such Market Maker will be subject to disciplinary action or suspension or revocation of its registration.